Environment Management System

 The main intention behind this general requirement is that the organization must determine and provide the resources needed for the establishment, implementation, maintenance and continual improvement of the environmental management- covering all aspects of people and infrastructure.
 Whilst not contained in the ISO 14001 standard, the ISO 9001 standards contains a very interesting additional requirement termed “organizational knowledge”, which relates to ensuring that the organization understands internal and external knowledge needs and can demonstrate how this is managed.
 This could also include knowledge management of resources, and ensuring that there is effective succession planning for personnel, and processes for capturing individual and group knowledge.
 It isn’t a documented requirement of ISO 14001 but it is relevant and useful as a general principle.

 Effective communication is essential for a management system.
-Top management need to ensure that mechanisms are in place to facilitate this.
-It should be recognised that communication is two-way and will not only need to cover what is required, but also what was achieved.
+Top management needs to ensure that mechanisms are in place to facilitate this.
+It should be recognized that communication is two-way and will not only need to cover what is required but also what was achieved.
 With ISO 14001:2015 the importance of internal communications and external communications are emphasized.
-This is a natural legacy of the existing ISO 14001:2004 and the importance of interested parties in environment issues.
-This sub clause also makes very clear the importance of ensuring in relation to environmental reporting and associated communications that the organization shall “ensure that environmental information communicated is consistent with information generated within the environmental management system, and is reliable”.
+This is a natural legacy of the existing ISO 14001:2004 and the importance of interested parties in environmental issues.
+This subclause also makes very clear the importance of ensuring in relation to environmental reporting and associated communications that the organization shall “ensure that environmental information communicated is consistent with information generated within the environmental management system, and is reliable”.
 This is an excellent addition and consistent with other corporate reporting standards.
-It also emphasizes the need to plan and implement a process for communications along the familiar ‘who, what, when how’ principles.
+It also emphasizes the need to plan and implement a process for communications along with the familiar ‘who, what, when how’ principles.

 Mandatory documents and records required by ISO 14001:2015

 Here are the documents you need to produce if you want to be compliant with ISO 14001:

 - Risk and opportunities to be addressed and processes needed (clause 6.1.1)